yiisoft/docs/guide/en/concept/configuration.md

 ### Events

 Many services emit certain events that you can attach to.
-That could be done via three config files: `events-web.php` for web applicaiton events, `events-console.php` for console events and `events.php` for both.
+That could be done via three config files: `events-web.php` for web application events, `events-console.php` for console events and `events.php` for both.

 Read more about it in ["Events"](events.md).